ratnanil/Project_Daniel_Sophie/Readme.md

 ## Analytical concepts

+In the semester project, we will use movements in space with discrete properties and the conceptual model of Network Space in three dimensions.
+The movement we will analyze was actively performed by Daniel in a confined area that uniformly includes trails and roads.
+The observation perspective will be active tracking performed using a Garmin Forerunner 245 watch with an integrated GPS sensor, with measurements taken at irregular intervals.
 <!-- Which analytical concepts will you use?
 What conceptual movement spaces and respective modelling approaches of trajectories will you be using?
 What additional spatial analysis methods will you be using? -->

 ## R concepts

+First, we will import the GPX files into RStudio.
+We will change the coordinate system and measure the average speed between the measured points.
+Next, we want to measure the sinuosity using a time window.
+The problem is that our points are measured at irregular intervals.
+Therefore, we are considering inserting points at regular intervals artificially along the running trajectory.
+After that, we need to assign an elevation above sea level to each point.
+Then, we can categorize the slope and sinuosity of the route into three levels. ...

 <!-- Which R concepts, functions, packages will you mainly use.
 What additional spatial analysis methods will you be using? -->